 Surface chemistry deals with the study of the phenomena occurring at the surface of the boundary separating two bulk phases.
 Adsorption is the process of attracting and holding a substance’s molecules on the surface of a liquid or a solid resulting in a higher surface concentration of the molecules.
-Adsorbate is a molecule of solid which is adsorbed on surface and the substance on which it is adsorbed is called adsorbent.
-Desorption is removal of absorbed substances from the surface.
-Occultation is adsorption of gases on the surface of solid.
+Adsorbate is a molecule of solid which is adsorbed on the surface and the substance on which it is adsorbed is called adsorbent.
+Desorption is the removal of adsorbed substances from the surface.
+Occlusion is adsorption of gases on the surface of solid.

 1. Which one of the following is an example of adsorption?

 - anhydrous CaCl2 with water

 - silica gel in contact with water vapours

 2. At 15oC out of H2, CH4, CO2, NH3, which gas will be adsorbed maximum by charcoal?

 3. Which of the following colloids are solvent hating?

 - none of these

 4. If the dispersed phase is a liquid and the dispersion medium is solid, the colloid is known as